angry-goose-initiative/irve/README.md

 #### How I was compile C code before I thought of the possiblity of having a C library as a possiblity:

+NOTICE the use of crt0_no_newlib.s

-`riscv32-unknown-elf-gcc -march=rv32ima -mabi=ilp32 -ffreestanding -nostartfiles -static-libgcc -lgcc -mstrict-align -T path/to/irve.ld path/to/crt0.s path/to/your/remaining/c/files/here`
+`riscv32-unknown-elf-gcc -march=rv32ima -mabi=ilp32 -ffreestanding -nostartfiles -static-libgcc -lgcc -mstrict-align -T path/to/irve.ld path/to/crt0_no_newlib.s path/to/your/remaining/c/files/here`

 #### Special case: How I compiled hello_newlib.c